nasriblack/SoftBussBookingBack1.1/README.md

 - [X] BUGFIX : the user will not be able to make a reservation in another date ( should not make a reservation in the same date )
 - [X] The seat will be like this SN-today_date_SEAT_NUMBER
 - [X] I need to be verified to make the reservartion => reservartion
+- [X] as Admin i can update the verification of the user => Admin
+  - [X] creation route of the update user verification
+  - [X] creation controller & service to update the user
+  - [X] check the userId before the update

 ---